VatsalSy/occusage/docs/guide/json-output.md

 # JSON Output

-ccusage supports structured JSON output for all report types, making it easy to integrate with other tools, scripts, or applications that need to process usage data programmatically.
+occusage supports structured JSON output for all report types, making it easy to integrate with other tools, scripts, or applications that need to process usage data programmatically.

 ## Enabling JSON Output